tzhvh/Texo-web-stylus/README.md

-# Texo - From Sketch to LaTeX in Seconds
+# Texo Demo - From Sketch to LaTeX in Seconds

 Draw an equation with your stylus—or drop an Excalidraw scene—and watch Texo turn it into production-ready LaTeX.
 This React rewrite adds stylus and whiteboard support to the original privacy-first, browser-only OCR engine created (and model-fine-tuned) by Sicheng Mao.